-I would like to express my deepest concerns regarding the lack of policies or measures to prohibit water disconnections for those who are unable to pay.
-The adoption of such policies is essential to ensure sanitary recommendations to prevent contamination from COVID-19.
-In this regard, I would like to emphasize that the human rights to water and sanitation requires States to provide drinking water supply for each person which is sufficient and continuously available for personal and domestic uses (CESCR, General Comment No. 15 (2002) (E/C.12/2002/11), para.
-12(a)).
+I would like to express my deepest concerns regarding the lack of policy and measures to prohibit water disconnections for those who are unable to pay during the period of the COVID-19 pandemic, especially for people in vulnerable situations in Malawi.
+Such policy is essential to ensure sanitary recommendations to prevent contamination from COVID-19.
+In this regard, I would like to emphasize that the human rights to water and sanitation requires States to provide drinking water supply for each person which is sufficient and continuously available for personal and domestic uses (CESCR, General Comment No. 15 (2002) (E/C.12/2002/11), para 12(a)).
 It should be noted that notwithstanding the persistence of COVID-19 pandemic, disconnection of water services due to incapacity to pay constitute human rights violations that all States must avoid at all costs in accordance with their international human rights obligations.

-Furthermore, I am particularly concerned about the absence of a policy to guarantee the provision of a minimum essential level of water supply during the ongoing COVID-19 pandemic.
-The adoption of such a policy is particularly important as water and sanitation are key determinants of health, especially during the current efforts to curb the spread of the COVID-19 pandemic.
-The adoption of such a policy is particularly important as water and sanitation are the underlying determinants of health, especially during the current efforts to curb the spread of the COVID-19 pandemic (CESCR, General Comment No. 14 (2000) (E/C.12/2000/4), para.
+Moreover, I am particularly concerned about the absence of a policy to guarantee the provision of a minimum essential level of water supply during the ongoing COVID-19 pandemic.
+The adoption of such a policy is particularly important as water and sanitation are key determinants of health, especially during the current efforts to curb the spread of the COVID-19 pandemic (CESCR, General Comment No. 14 (2000) (E/C.12/2000/4), para.
 11).
 In the context of the COVID-19 pandemic, guaranteeing access to water and sanitation is the basis of prevention and can thus save the lives of many people, especially those in vulnerable situations.

-Moreover, I am particularly concerned about the absence of the aforementioned policies, given that access to water and sanitation is not universal in Ethiopia, with only 50 per cent of the population having access to basic drinking water services in 2020, according to the WHO/UNICEF Joint Monitoring Programme (JMP) for Water Supply, Sanitation and Hygiene.
-The JMP also reported that in 2020 only 13 per cent and 9 per cent of the population in Ethiopia had access to safely managed water supply and sanitation facilities, respectively.
-In view of the above, I am concerned that guaranteeing universal access to water and sanitation remains a challenge for Ethiopia to achieve the Sustainable Development Goals, specifically "Goal 6: Ensure availability and sustainable management of water and sanitation for all".
+Moreover, I am particularly concerned about the absence of the aforementioned policies, given that access to water and sanitation is not universal in Malawi, with 70 per cent having access to at least basic drinking water services and 27 per cent of the population having access to at least basic sanitation services, in 2020, according to the WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation and Hygiene.
+In view of the above, I am concerned that guaranteeing universal access to water and sanitation remains a challenge for Malawi to achieve the Sustainable Development Goals, specifically "Goal 6: Ensure availability and sustainable management of water and sanitation for all".